One month after my cancelled flight, I finally made it to Sofia, a post-soviet Eastern-European town, with a special Balkan twist.

 After a walk in the southern outskirts of Sofia, in the afternoon I went back through the park on my way to the city centre and I found a totally different atmosphere to the one in the early morning.
 The park was more lively, crowded with youngsters and families.
 There was a stage where some local metal bands were rehearsing for the show in that evening and another stage where kids dressed in traditional costumes from all the different Balkan countries were dancing folk dances.

-BONUS TRACK: GRAFFITI HUNTING THROUGH SOFIA’S CITY CENTER
+BONUS TRACK: STREET ART IN SOFIA’S CITY CENTER

 Sofia has a very colourful city centre too!